Skip to main content

 servicePort: 4567

-Some teams want application’s to serve all errors.
-It is possible as there is a fix from Nginx-Ingress to cancel out the global-custom-http-errors set to serve cloud platforms custom error page from default backend at ingress controller, by adding the Ingress annotation and setting an error not used in global-custom-http-errors.
+Some teams want applications to serve all errors.
+It’s possible as there is a fix from Nginx-Ingress to cancel out the global-custom-http-errors set to serve cloud platforms custom error page from the default backend, this is done by adding the Ingress annotation and setting an error not used in global-custom-http-errors.

 Example Ingress file to set custom-http-errors: "418" as annotation, which is not used at global-custom-http-errors: